Toner Versus Micellar Water

 So, what is the difference between toner and micellar water?

-While both products are similar, toner is meant to balance the skin’s pH and prepare your skin for the rest of your skincare routine, and micellar water is a gentle cleansing water that can be used to remove makeup without stripping the skin.
+While both products are similar, toner is meant to balance the skin’s pH and prepare it for the rest of your skincare routine, while micellar water is a gentle cleansing water that can be used to remove makeup without stripping the skin.

-There are many versions of each type of product that can work for different skin types or target various skin concerns.
+There are many versions of each product type that work for different skin types or target various skin concerns.

-Below, we’ll discuss in depth the differences and similarities between toners and micellar water, when to work them into your routine, and how to determine which product is best for your needs!
+Below, we’ll discuss the differences and similarities between toners and micellar water, when to incorporate them into your routine, and how to determine which product is best for your needs!

 What Is A Toner?